-- We recommend that you not drive until you are off all pain medication and can safely move your leg/foot from pedal to pedal. - You will receive information about your follow-up appointment when discharging from the hospital.
+- We recommend that you not drive until you are off all pain medication and can safely maneuver the car without putting yourself or others at risk. - Before leaving the hospital, you will receive your follow-up appointment information, surgery pictures (if applicable), discharge instructions, etc.